KencHub/5th-task-genesys/README.md

-# 5th-task-genesys
-Javascript Simple Question- Upskill

-*SIMPLE JAVASCRIPT CHALLENGES FOR TASK 5*
+#SIMPLE JAVASCRIPT CHALLENGES FOR TASK 5

 1) Create a function that will be able to convert figures from Fahrenheit to Celsius.
 2) Create a function that will calculate the average of numbers in an array.